sunville/SQL_set_up/SQLite/SQLite Database Tutorial with Navicat.md

 - Cross-platform - Works on virtually all operating systems

 ## Installation

+For detailed installation instructions, see the [SQLite Installation Guide](Installation/README.md).

 SQLite is often pre-installed on many operating systems (including macOS and many Linux distributions).
 However, if you need to install it manually: